Sven and the Art of Computer Maintenance is the personal site of Sven Kiljan. Here I publish what interests me either professionally or personally.

 Key ID: 0x3AA8FAE0DEAE9D99

 Fingerprint: E8D7 7D09 7A9C 640C E99F 1512 3AA8 FAE0 DEAE 9D99

 Some technical site information

-The underlying platform of this site is provided by Ghost.
-The layout is based on starter by byfortress.
-This site is hosted on the Internet through nginx on Arch Linux ARM running on a Raspberry Pi 3.
+This site uses static pages generated by Hugo.
+The layout is based on Ink by Kailash Nadh.
+The web server which offers this site to the Internet is nginx on Arch Linux ARM running on a Raspberry Pi 3 single-board computer.

-Some links on this site can redirect a browser to third-party sites when followed.
-Whatever they offer is something I cannot vouch for at anytime.
-I recommend uBlock Origin to protect one's security, privacy and sanity when exploring the world wide web in the 21st century. uBlock Origin is available for Mozilla Firefox, Chromium and Google Chrome, and Microsoft Edge.
+Links on this site can redirect a browser to third-party sites when they are followed.
+Whatever they offer is something I cannot vouch for at anytime due to the dynamic nature of the Internet.
+I recommend uBlock Origin to protect one’s security, privacy and sanity when exploring the World Wide Web in the 21st century. uBlock Origin is available for Mozilla Firefox, Chromium and Google Chrome, and Microsoft Edge.